alephium/docs/docs/full-node/loading-snapshot.md

 it is fully in sync with the other nodes in the network, or said differently, until it downloads a copy of the entire blockchain.

-In order to speed up this initial sync process, snapshots are available in the [dedicated Alephium archive repository](https://archives.alephium.org).
-An automated process upload snapshots for both testnet and mainnet networks.
+In order to speed up this initial sync process, snapshots are available in the [dedicated Alephium Archives repository](https://archives.alephium.org).
+An automated process upload snapshots for both [testnet](https://archives.alephium.org/#testnet/) and [mainnet](https://archives.alephium.org/#mainnet/) networks.

 When preparing the full node for its first run, just before launching it, you can download the latest snapshot and extract (it's a `tar` file) it at the right location.
 The snippet below even does this inline, i.e. without doubling the